 This one source was hard to track since with “https” we couldn’t really see direct incoming links in Google analytics.
 By crossing data between different sources (Analytics & Mailjet) during the time we had this “spike” we can estimate to 500 the number of signups we got from this source.

-- the vast majority of subscribers were designers.
-This is great as they are part of our potential customers (agencies…) but the feedback you get is really really geared toward design / UX matters.
+- The vast majority of subscribers were designers.
+This is great as they are part of our potential customers (agencies…) but the feedback you get is really really geared toward design and UX matters.
 So awesome source but lacks a bit of diversity in terms of profiles.

 Should you do it?
 We didn’t do anything to be featured and I’ve heard that it’s hard to get an account there.

 Product Hunt is a young community of people sharing the best new apps around.
 It was started a couple of months ago by Ryan Hoover and in only a couple of months he managed to create a real audience.
 Every day new products are shared by the members (for free) and we were lucky enough to get featured.